 If you like a lot of possible pairings, this is a decent anime to go to.
 The technical quality is good, but don’t expect great things from this.

-Additional Information and Notes: White Album season 1 was produced by Seven Arcs.
+Additional Information and Notes: White Album season one was produced by Seven Arcs.
 The first season was directed by Akira Yoshimura, who also did episode directorial work on Witch Hunter Robin, Gundam 00, Rurouni Kenshin (TV) and Zegapain.
 It was written by Hiroaki Sato who also wrote the screenplay for….Fushigi Yugi: Eikoden….That…explains…a lot.

 Recommended Audience: There’s sexual situations, but no nudity.
 That’s about it for questionable material.
 However, considering the tone of this show, I’d recommend 14+